 Darryl G. McCallum concentrates his practice in employment law matters, including the defense of race, sex and other discrimination suits, sexual harassment claims, and claims involving wrongful discharge.
 He routinely advises employers on human resources issues.

-Mr. McCallum serves as a Programs Co-Chair of the ABA Litigation Section Employment and Labor Relations Law Committee and is the Immediate Past Chair of the Maryland State Bar Association Section of Labor and Employment Law.
+Mr. McCallum serves as a Board Member of the Better Business Bureau of Greater Maryland and is the former Chair of the Maryland State Bar Association Section of Labor and Employment Law.
 Mr. McCallum formerly served as the Co-Chair of the Labor and Employment Subcommittee of the American Bar Association Litigation Section Committee on Corporate Counsel and has contributed to the Corporate Counsel Committee’s quarterly newsletter, authoring articles entitled “Court Holds That Self Critical Analysis And Attorney-Client Privileges Did Not Apply To Completed Employee Questionnaires” and “A Cautionary Tale: Lessons on Document Preservation from the Quattrone Decision.”
-Mr. McCallum is also a member of the National Employment Lawyers Council and serves on the Board of the Maryland Hotel and Lodging Association.
+Mr. McCallum is also a member of the National Employment Law Council and serves on the Board of the Maryland Hotel and Lodging Association.
 He has also served as a revisions editor for the Matthew Bender publication: The Employment Law Deskbook and has contributed as an attorney author to the Lexis Practice Advisor.
-Mr. McCallum is also a contributing author of the MSBA Maryland Employment Law Deskbook.
+Mr. McCallum is also a contributing author of the MSBA Maryland Employment Law Deskbook